tomaka/luawrapper/README.md

 Prints `3` and `8`.

 `writeVariable` supports both `std::function` and native function pointers or references.

 The function's parameters and return type are handled as if they were read and written by `readVariable` and `writeVariable`.
+If there are not enough parameters or if parameters are of the wrong type, then a Lua error is triggered.

 If you pass a function object with a single operator(), you can also auto-detect the function type using `writeFunction`: